 The rambling philosophizing on the couch about different ethnic groups and the importance of watching Johnny Carson, and then again after they find Leroy -

-'Leroy has drowned in a bowl of my chicken soup.
-I have actually taken a human life with my chicken soup.'is just classic Deep Thought for the '70s.
-I mean, it's almost Kantian in its metaphysical implications and abstruse philosophications.
+"Leroy has drowned in a bowl of my chicken soup.
+I have actually taken a human life with my chicken soup."is just classic Deep Thought for the '70s.
+I mean, it's almost Kantian in its metaphysical implications and abstruse philosophization.

 There is a legend that Louise was banned from Saturday Night Live.
 For some people, that is all they know about her.
 I stumbled across an obscure December 2013 interview with Louise Lasser tonight, and I had enough fond memories of her and the show (from over 30 years ago) that I read the whole, rambling thing.
 And, in the interview Louise Lasser had this to say about her hosting Saturday Night Live and interactions with show boss Lorne Michaels (the interviewer is Claire Barliant, who deserves a lot of credit for a very good interview):

 You know it’s on Wikipedia that I was banned from that show, but it’s not true.
 I was so hurt.
-He had invited me to come back; he said come back in two weeks and do another show.
+He [editor's note: apparently Lorne Michaels] had invited me to come back; he said come back in two weeks and do another show.

 CB: It’s so weird how those things get out there.